oidc-sweden/meeting-minutes/README.md

 **Participants:**

-- Leif Johansson, SUNET
+- Leif Johansson
-- Fresia Pérez Arriagada, SUNET
+- Fresia Pérez Arriagada
-- Martin Lindström, IDsec Solutions
+- Martin Lindström
-- Stefan Santesson, IDsec Solutions
+- Stefan Santesson
-- Petter Dahl, BankID
+- Petter Dahl
-- Jesper Skagerberg, BankID
+- Jesper Skagerberg
-- Carl Hössner, BankID
+- Carl Hössner
-- Dragoljub Nešić, Freja eID
+- Dragoljub Nešić
-- Milica Jelić, Freja eID
+- Milica Jelić
-- Stefan Halén, Internetstiftelsen
+- Stefan Halén

 This was the first meeting of the working group where Martin Lindström provided a [presentation](20201103/20201103-OIDC-Sweden.pdf) intended as a base for the goals and purposes of the group.